CLOSE X

 By Jim Ferri

-Christmas came early for me this year while I was In Rothenburg, Germany, on the “Romantic Road.”
+Although it’s still October, I was reminded how Christmas came early for me a few years ago while I was in Germany, on the “Romantic Road.”

-It was late October and I was in the little medieval town of Rothenburg ob der Tauber in Bavaria, one of the last remaining walled towns in Germany.
+It was also late October then, and I was in the little medieval town of Rothenburg ob der Tauber in Bavaria, one of the last remaining walled towns in Germany.

 Rothenburg street

-Today, however, the weather was schizophrenic.
-Bright-colored flowers were still cascading from window boxes but it had turned cold and snow was falling.
-The feel of Christmas was already in the air as the red petals of the geraniums peeked out like little Christmas lights from beneath the soft blanket of snow.
+This October day, however, the weather was schizophrenic.
+Bright-colored flowers were still cascading from window boxes, but it had turned cold, and snow was falling.
+The feel of Christmas was already in the air as the red geranium petals peeked out like little Christmas lights beneath the soft blanket of snow.

 In Rothenburg, Germany, No Need to Wait for Chrístkindlmarkt

-The fact that the town’s annual Christmas market doesn’t open until late November did nothing to dim the spirit.
-Besides, Rothenburg is a town that celebrates Christmas every day of the year, not only with shops selling Christmas ornaments, but also because it’s home to Germany’s Christmas Museum.
+The fact that the town’s annual Christkindlmarkt doesn’t open until late November did nothing to dim the spirit.
+Besides, Rothenburg is a town that celebrates Christmas year-round, not only with shops selling Christmas ornaments, but also because it’s home to Germany’s Christmas Museum.

-Nearby, under the colonnaded front of the town hall were small groups of tourists, obviously not quite ready yet for winter weather, trying to stay out of the falling snow.
-Behind them in a passageway, there was a flea market filled with household knickknacks and some Christmas ornaments, all anchored by a cake sale at one end to benefit the local animal shelter.
+Nearby, under the colonnaded front of the Rathaus, the city hall, were small groups of tourists.
+Trying to stay out of the falling snow, it was obvious they were not quite ready for winter weather yet.
+Behind them in a passageway, there was a flea market filled with household knick-knacks and some Christmas ornaments, all anchored by a cake sale at one end to benefit the local animal shelter.

 I made my way past it all and headed around the corner to the Christmas Museum.
-The place was fairly interesting not just since it displayed a number of antique Christmas ornaments, figurines and the windmill-like German Christmas pyramids, but because it gave the history of the different ornaments and explained how they originated.
-It also told you about Christmas customs in different areas of Germany over the years.
+The place was interesting not just because it displayed several antique Christmas ornaments, figurines, and the windmill-like German Christmas pyramids, but also because it gave the history of the different ornaments and explained how they originated.
+It also told you about Christmas customs in other areas of Germany over the years.

 The Christmas Museum